-- (1) The Department will announce the first date that applications will be evaluated for selection.
+(1) The Department will announce the first date that applications will be evaluated for selection.
 Qualified applicants will be given a preference on a "first-in-time" basis.
 First-in-time is determined by the date of the postmark on the envelope containing the application or the date of receipt in the Department for applications that are delivered in person.
-However, all applications received before the first day for selection and evaluation will be treated as if they were post-marked or received on the first day. - (2) Applications will be evaluated according to the following guidelines: - (a) Attain 30 single-family model standard residences with a matched-pair control house; - (b) Attain single-family residences with more than one control house; - (c) Attain single-family residences with one control house; - (d) Achieve a geographic distribution of residences between the climate zone of 6,000 degree-days or less and that of 6,001 degree-days or more.
-(See Figure 53.A, Design Criteria, Oregon Structural Specialty Code); - (e) Achieve a distribution of design types based on Appendix J. Northwest Conservation and Electric Power Plan or design types provided by the Department; - (f) Achieve the following distribution of single-family residences: 45 percent that have less than 1,400 sq. ft.; 35 percent that have between 1,401 and 2,000 sq. ft.; and 20 percent that have more than 2,000 sq. ft.; - (g) Expedite building of residences by selecting applicants who are most prepared to build, as shown by financial resources, lot ownership, and progress on building design.
+However, all applications received

+- (2) Applications will be evaluated according to the following guidelines: - (a) Attain 30 single-family model standard residences with a matched-pair control house: - (b) Attain single-family residences with more than one control house; - (c) Attain single-family residences with one control house; - (d) Achieve a geographic distribution of residences between the climate zone of 6,000 degree-days or less and that of 6,001 degree-days or more.
+(See Figure 53.A, Design Criteria, Oregon Structural Specialty Code); - (e) Achieve a distribution of design types based on Appendix J, Northwest Conservation and Electric Power Plan or design types provided by the Department; - (f) Achieve the following distribution of single-family residences: 45 percent that have less than 1,400 sq. ft.; 35 percent that have between 1,401 and 2,000 sq. ft.; and 20 percent that have more than 2,000 sq. ft.; - (g) Expedite building of residences by selecting applicants who are most prepared to build, as shown by financial resources, lot ownership, and progress on building design.